bitcoinbrisbane/civic-ledger-test/README.md

 Members can apply with an Ethereum payment.

 ## Evaluation criteria

+The app has been built using the truffle react box.
+Integrating the smart contracts to a full fledged DApp is out of scope for this evaluation and has been left as Work in progress.

 * [x] Create truffle unit tests
 > Tests are located in **test/** directory
 * [x] Bash scripts